How the Social Nervous System is Toxic for Well-being

 At the start there was a real problem to be solved, Sally had a rubbish day at work, and chatting it through or running a bath might have allowed Sally to self-regulate and calm down her inner adrenaline.
 But instead, the issue has been lost in the midst of time.
 Not even Sally remembers the root cause, and instead it is the secondary relational stress caused by their reactive SoNS behaviours which becomes the dominant cause of tension in the house.

-The Danger of Normalised SoNS Activity
+The Danger of Normalised Social Nervous System Activity

 When a group experiences long-term stressors or multiple pressures at the same time then the interaction patterns of the SoNS can become the default method of communicating.
 Without realising it, previously small issues like breaking a plate, suddenly become major events, mistakes are now unforgivable and seriousness replaces humour.